13rac1/talk-git2/index.md

 ----------

 ##Rebase

+"REset your git branch BASE commit"

-A merge creates a single commit with two parents, this creates a non-linear history.
+A merge creates a single commit with two parents, creating a non-linear history.

-A rebase “replays” the commits from the current branch onto another, leaving a linear history.
+A rebase “replays” the commits from one branch onto another, creating a linear history.
+Commits for each feature stay together.

-The goal is to create a cleaner history that doesn’t include many resolved merge conflicts or dozens of tiny commits.
+The goal: Create a clean history without resolved merge conflicts or dozens of tiny commits.

 ##Squashing commits - 1

-You push early and often, but that often results in a cluttered history.
+You push early and often, but that results in a cluttered history.
 ```bash
 user@server ~/development/project $ git log --oneline
 bf7d984 Minor readme edit